Premiership Rugby: 2018–19: CVC Capital Partners investment

-2019–20: Salary Cap investigation into Saracens (SALARYCENS)
+2019–20: Salary cap investigation into Saracens

 In March 2019, allegations emerged that Saracens may have broken the league's salary cap.
 In June, Premiership Rugby announced that they would investigate the allegations.
 In November 2019, Saracens were found to have been in breach of the salary cap regulations due to failure to disclose player payments in the 2016–17, 2017–18 and 2018–19 seasons, which would have taken them over the senior player cap.
 They were handed a 35-point deduction for the 2019–20 season and fined £5.3 million.
 The judgement found that Saracens had been reckless in entering into the arrangements with players without disclosing them to Premiership Rugby.

 On 18 January 2020, Premiership Rugby announced that Saracens would be relegated to the RFU Championship for the 2020–21 season.
 Premiership Rugby CEO Darren Childs said this punishment was due to Saracens lack of cooperation in a mid-season audit to prove compliance in the 2019–20 season.

 On 23 January 2020, Lord Dyson's full report into Saracens' spending was published, it revealed that Saracens had overspent the salary cap by £1.1m in 2016–17, £98,000 in 2017-18 and £906,000 in 2018–19.
 These included £923,947.63 of property investments between Nigel Wray and three unnamed Saracens players.
 It also included Saracens claim that the Salary Cap was unenforceable under competition law, this defence was rejected.
 On 28 January 2020, Premiership Rugby applied a further 70 point deduction for the 2019–20 season to ensure Saracens would finish bottom of the league table.

-2020–2024: Effects of the COVID-19 pandemic and expansion of the league.